-This is the most powerful types of air conditioning and it is mostly used in big shopping malls with high roofs and factories.
-To put it straight, it is more efficient than floor standing and it has a higher cooling effect that the floor standing system.
+Finally, we have the most powerful type of air conditioning system that is “industrial Air conditioning system”.
+It is mostly used in big shopping malls with high roofs and factories.
+To put it straight, it is more efficient than floor standing and it has a higher cooling effect than the floor standing system.

 If you’re still sweating over which air conditioner to buy, then consider this quick rundown on the pros and cons of each type.

 |· Can be expensive to buy, run and install· Ongoing maintenance required